vinyjr/vinyjr/README.md

 <p>
   Hi 👋, I'm Vini!
 A passionate Computer Science student from Brazil.

-  - 🖥 I’m currently studying html, css and Javascript!
+  - 🖥 I’m currently studying React.js and MySQL!

   - 🔭 I am looking for my first job opportunity.
 My goal is to work as a front-end developer in my first job.
 </p>